EnviroDIY/ModularSensors/README.md

 Once the modem has been set up, it has all the functions of sensor object.
 These additional functions are available:

+- **modemPowerUp()** - Turns the modem on.
+No return.
+- **modemSleepPowerDown()** - Runs the sleep function, waits for the status indicator to go off, then powers the modem down.
+Returns true if successful.
 - **connectInternet(uint32_t waitTime_ms = 50000L)** - Connects to the internet via WiFi or cellular network.
 Returns true if connection is successful.
 Decrease the wait time to save power.
-- **openTCP(const char host, uint16_t port)** - Makes a TCP connection to a host URL and port.
-(The most common port for public URLs is "80"; if you don't know the port, try this first.)
-Returns 1 if successful.
-- **openTCP(IPAddress ip, uint16_t port)** - Makes a TCP connection to a host ip address and port.
-Returns 1 if successful.
-- **closeTCP()** - Breaks the TCP connection.
 - **disconnectInternet()** - Disconnects from the network, if applicable.
-- **modemPowerUp()** - Turns the modem on.
-No return.
-- **modemSleepPowerDown()** - Runs the sleep function, waits for the status indicator to go off, then powers the modem down.
-Returns true if successful.
 - **getNISTTime()** - Returns the current Unix time stamp (_in UTC_) from NIST via the TIME protocol (rfc868).

+The internal TinyGSM modem and Client objects are also accessible within the loggerModem as \_tinyModem and \_tinyClient and retain all the functions of a TinyGSM modem and Arduino Client, respectively.

 As mentioned above, the cellular modems themselves are also sensors with the following variables:  (Temperature may be added at some point in the future.)